-The following table shows the stockholder servicing fees we will pay the Dealer Manager with respect to outstanding Class T shares, Class S shares, Class D shares and Class I shares on an annualized basis as a percentage of our NAV for such class.
+The following table shows the stockholder servicing fees we will pay the Dealer Manager with respect to outstanding Class T, Class S, Class D and Class I shares on an annualized basis as a percentage of our NAV for such class.
 The stockholder servicing fees is paid monthly in arrears.

 Stockholder Servicing Fee as a % of NAV

-Class T shares $0.85\%^{(1)}$
+Class T shares 0.85%(1)

 Class S shares 0.85%

 Class D shares 0.25%

 Class I shares None